RandyPatterson/levelup-k8s-public/labs/module1/lab manual.md

 ### Stopping All Containers

 1. At times you may want to stop all of the running containers and avoid issuing command to stop one container at a time.

+    ```powershell
+    docker stop $(docker ps -aq)
+    ```

-Run ```docker stop $(docker ps -aq)``` command to stop all running containers.
+    this command will stop all running containers.
 Basically, you are issuing two commands: First the **docker ps** with relevant switches to capture the list of container IDs and then passing the list of IDs to the **docker stop** command.

     ![](content/media/image21.png)